Version: 0.14

 Craving translates epithumia (ἐπιθυμία) when a felt Need is extreme or unnatural.

 Culmination translates entelecheia (ἐντελέχεια).
-Culmination is the state of having fully developed the full range of Capacities consistent with one's Nature, and by extension actually exercising the full range of Activities made possible by having activated those Capacities.
+Culmination is the state of having fully developed the full range of Abilities consistent with one's Nature, and by extension actually exercising the full range of Activities made possible by having Activated those Abilities.
 Thus Culmination takes Activity and Activation even one step farther to their ultimate Completion.
 [Traditionally rendered as Actuality.]

 Deception translates apatē (ἀπάτη).
 Deception is one of the opposites of Sagacity because deceptive people (e.g., the ancient sophists) lack Commitment to Truth.
+For the deceptive person, Understanding and Insight are not ends in themselves as they are for the person of Sagacity.
 Consistent with the Delphic maxim to "Know Thyself", Deception is not limited to sophistry in teaching or politics but often takes the form of self-deception.

 Deliberation translates bouleusis (βουλεύσις).
-Deliberation is a reflective form of Inquiry that seeks to determine what is Correct and True with regard to Doings and Feelings.
-The result of Deliberation is a Resolution to act or react in a certain way.
+Deliberation is a reflective form of Inquiry that seeks to determine what is Correct and True with regard to one's Doings and Feelings.
+The result of Deliberation is a Resolution to act or react in a certain way, over time forming a consistent Commitment to or policy of a conducting oneself.

 Doing translates praxis (πρᾶξις).
-Doing is an overall practice or pattern of practical Activity and thus more significant than any particular action one might take.
+Doing is an overall practice or pattern of Activity and thus more significant than any particular action one might take.
 Because Doing is based in Deliberation and Commitment, it is something that animals cannot attain and that even human beings must grow into as they mature.
-Doing is pursued for its own sake and thus is often contrasted with Making; it is also often contrasted with Feeling because it is something that a person initiates.
+Doing is pursued for its own sake and thus is often contrasted with Making; it is also often contrasted with Feeling because it is something that a person initiates and is not a matter of reacting but of taking action.
 [Traditionally rendered as Action.]

 Enjoyment translates hēdonē (ἡδονή).
 Every kind of Activity has its own Inherent kind of enjoyment: the joys of eating, say, are quite different from the joys of beholding works of art.
 This is why the Standard of what's truly enjoyable is the Serious person of Complete Thriving in both Character and Thinking.
 [Traditionally rendered as Pleasure.]

 Fitting translates prepon (πρέπον).
-What's Fitting is the Doing or Feeling that is admirably appropriate or Beautifully Right in a given situation.
+What's Fitting is the Doing or Feeling that is admirably appropriate or Beautiful in a given situation.

 Foolishness translates the interchangeable terms euētheia (εὐήθεια) and aphrosunē (ἀφροσύνη).
-Foolishness is one of the opposites of Wisdom: the foolish person might have a vague Commitment to what is Good and Beautifully Right, but is not Serious about the Craft-like know-how of practical Doing.
+Foolishness is one of the opposites of Wisdom: the foolish person might have a vague Commitment to what is Good and Beautiful, but is not Serious about the Craft-like know-how of action-oriented Doing.

 Freedom translates eleutheria (ἐλευθερία).
 For the ancient Greeks, the highest freedom was not freedom from government but freedom from toil, strife, warfighting, and in general from the yoke of all-encompassing necessity.
-This state of peace, ease, and Leisure freed them up for Activities that celebrate Life and are Beautifully Right, such as love and friendship, games and festivals, music, dramatic performances, artistic appreciation, intelligent conversation, scientific inquiry, and philosophical speculation.
+This state of peace, ease, and Leisure freed them up for Beautiful, Glorious Activities that celebrate Life.

 Fulfillment translates eudaimonia (εὐδαιμονία).
-The first level of Fulfillment is the activation of all of your core human Capacities by developing the full range of Thrivings of Character and Thinking.
-The second level is the Activity of applying those Thrivings to the practice of living well, i.e., demonstrating a reliable Commitment to Doings and Feelings that are Beautifully Right.
-Becoming a fully developed person makes your life Complete, Whole, and uniquely Valuable.
+The first level of Fulfillment is the Activation of all of your core human Abilities by developing the full range of Thrivings of Character and Thinking.
+The second level is the Activity of applying those Thrivings to the practice of living well, i.e., demonstrating a reliable Commitment to Doings and Feelings that are Beautiful.
+Becoming a fully developed person makes your life Complete, Whole, and uniquely Preferable.
 [Traditionally rendered as Happiness.]

 Humaneness translates epieikeia (ἐπιείκεια).
 The Greek term epieikeia is used in several senses, but the primary sense refers to a special aspect of Justice that applies and adapts general principles to the particulars of a given situation; it is thus a kind of proto-Wisdom.
 [Traditionally rendered as Decency.]